JonnyOThan/TweakScale/Docs/validator.md

 TweakScaleValidator will try to check saved games and craft files when they are loaded and warn you if they might be affected.

-(we could offer to scan saved games and craft files here....)

-buttons: "OK", maybe: "Remove TweakscaleValidator"

-OR:
-To suppress this message forever and disable all safety checks, delete TSRValidator.dll from GameData"
+To remove these checks permanently, uninstall TweakScaleValidator.

+buttons: "Proceed", "Don't show this again", maybe: "scan my saves now"
+	note that whatever state is tracking "don't show this again" probably should be cleared if tweakscale is ever reinstalled/loaded correctly

-2. when loading a save: "hey this save file has vessels in flight that used tweakscale, which is not currently installed or loaded.
+2. when loading a save: "This save file has vessels in flight that have parts scaled by TweakScale.
+[ConditionText].
 Loading this save could destroy data in unrecoverable ways.
 Proceed with caution.
-A backup save file has been save to some/path.sfs.
-To suppress this message forever, delete TweakScaleValidator.dll from GameData"
+A backup save file has been saved to some/path[TweakScale].sfs.
+To remove this check forever, uninstall TweakScaleValidator"
+	(list of vessels that are affected)
+	buttons: "Proceed", "Cancel"

+3. When loading a craft: "This craft file has parts scaled by tweakscale.
+[Condition Text].
+Re-saving this craft file will permanently remove tweakscale's information which could affect part mass, cost, size, resources, etc.  Proceed with caution.
+A backup of the original has been saved to someCraft[TweakScale].craft.
+To remove this check forever, uninstall TweakScaleValidator"
+	No options here needed, because now it's on the user

-3. When loading a craft: "hey this craft file uses tweakscale, which is not currently installed or loaded.
-Resaving this craft file could destroy data in unrecoverable ways.
-Proceed with caution.
-A backup has been saved to some/path.craft.
-To suppress this message forever, delete TweakScaleValidator.dll from GameData" and to be clear, all of these can check for actually scaled parts, not just "the thing was saved while I had tweakscale installed"
+and to be clear, all of these can check for actually scaled parts, not just "the thing was saved while I had tweakscale installed"